joelhooks/joelhooks-com/content/blog/2018-review/index.md

 We’ve also been affected by slower growth overall as a business, so that has made it difficult to expand the team or make any headway on the very hard technical problems that I’d like to solve.

-Even if we could expand the team, I don’t know that it would change the situation radically as it still means focus and prioritization - leadership - skills that would be nice to have nailed, but feels like I fall short more often than not.

-On one hand egghead has been a wild success, on the other I feel desperately inadequate to sit at the helm.
+On one hand egghead has been a big success for me personally and professionally, on the other I feel desperately inadequate to sit at the helm.

-## The focus for 2019
+# The focus for 2019

 All in all I’m stoked for the new year.
 It doesn’t mean a new beginning or a new chance.
 I’m not one to make New Years resolutions, but the plan is relatively simple.

+## Build a few things

+I'd like to use the tools that I have in the house to build a few things.
+Simple stuff like bookshelves and cabinets that will be useful around the house.

+Wood working is still interesting to me and I want to work out how to use the space and tools effectively.
+The shared space is difficult, but it doesn't have to be a deal breaker, especially for smaller projects.

-### Continue to work on habits and systems
+## Continue to work on habits and systems

+The plan is to work on the fundamentals.
+Tiny habits applied conssitantly.

 Or universe is comprised of systems.
 Good ones and bad.
 I want to work on my own personal systems, the things I can control, to optimize them and make them run better.